greglhoffmann/ai-quizgen/README.md

 - Secrets live in `.env.local` and are never committed; an `.env.example` is provided.
 No secrets are exposed via `NEXT_PUBLIC_*`.
 - AI calls run only on the server.
 Keys are never sent to the browser; logs avoid printing full prompts or secrets.
 - Input hardening: `sanitizeTopic`/`isTopicValid` + Zod schemas.
 Invalid requests return 400.
+Mitigates some prompt injection risk by limiting topic length.
 - Abuse control: per‑IP rate limit (Redis or in‑memory).
 On exceed, API returns 429 with `Retry-After`.
 - Cache safety: keys are `quiz:{difficulty}:{topic}`, TTL ~1h, `forceFresh` invalidates.
 No PII is cached.
 - Persistence is optional: if MongoDB isn’t configured, save endpoints disable gracefully (no partial writes).